vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 ## 2.22
 - Modified the document on the GPIO device driver
 ## 2.23
-- Connected a device to a driver by editing the .dts file
+- Connected a platform device to a platform driver